palowenstein/online-offline-budget-tracker-pwa-indexedDB/README.md

 <ul>
 <li>A .gitignore file is present at the root level to prevent the upload of node_modules, Macintosh .DS_Store files.</li>
 <li>For this application to run locally, MongoDB must be installed and running in the background as seen in the terminal screen capture below.
 The application will not run correctly without a valid MongoDB install.</li>
 <li>The end user must first execute the package.json file located in the root folder of the application.
-This can be done in Apple's Terminal via the <kbd>npm install command</kbd> and will install the required dependencies (Express, Mongoose schema, Morgan middleware) needed for the program to run.</li>
+This can be done in Apple's Terminal via the <kbd>npm install command</kbd> and will install the required dependencies (express, mongoose schema, morgan middleware, lite-server) needed for the program to run.</li>
 <li>For the application to run in an heroku environment, a <strong>Procfile</strong> file with the startup instruction <kbd>node server.js</kbd> has been placed into the application folder.</li>
 </ul>